shawnbandy/JavaScriptTest-SCanavan/README.md

 3. Questions are given to the user, and when answered, a new question is displayed
 4. When an incorrect answer is selected, time is subtracted and "incorrect" is displayed"
 5. Game over screen occurs when everything is answered or timer hits 0
-6. User is prompted to enter their initials when they make a high score
+6. User is prompted to enter their initials and see the high score.
+If they have a score that is high enough to go on the leaderboard, it will be displayed